 By R. Martin and J. Pscheidt

-Cause This disease is caused by Grapevine red blotch-associated virus (GRBaV), which was first reported in 2012 from New York and subsequently in California, Washington, Oregon, Idaho, and elsewhere in the United States The discovery occurred when grapevines with red leaf symptoms that tested negative for Grapevine leafroll associated viruses (1-10) (GLRaV) were analyzed for possible new viruses.
+Cause This disease is caused by Grapevine red blotch virus (GRBV), which was first reported in 2012 from New York and subsequently in California, Washington, Oregon, Idaho, and elsewhere in the United States The discovery occurred when grapevines with red leaf symptoms that tested negative for Grapevine leafroll associated viruses (1-10) (GLRaV) were analyzed for possible new viruses.
 GRBV is the type member of the new Grablovirus genus, in the family Geminiviridae that is graft-transmissible.
 All grapevines entering Oregon and Washington must be certified free of the GRBV.
-It has been shown to be transmitted in the greenhouse by the three-cornered alfalfa hopper (Spissistilus festinus) ,and other potential vectors are being studied.
+It has been shown to be transmitted in the greenhouse by the three-cornered alfalfa hopper (Spissistilus festinus), and other potential vectors are being studied.
 Studies in southern Oregon indicate disease spread from aggregated areas within vineyards from year to year although the exact mechanism is unclear but suggests an insect vector.
-The ODA has added GRBaV to the quarantine pest list for grape at the wine grape industry's request.
+The ODA has added GRBV to the quarantine pest list for grape at the wine grape industry's request.